laderast/decampr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`decampr` consists of some simple utilities to process R-based DataCamp lessons to Ines Montani's Gatsby/Binder based course setup available here: https://github.com/ines/course-starter-r
+`decampr` consists of some simple utilities to:

+1. process R-based DataCamp lessons to Ines Montani's Gatsby/Binder based course setup available here: https://github.com/ines/course-starter-r
+2. Start a course from scratch with some convenience functions to create and update content.

 `decampr` speeds up building these courses by parsing the DataCamp format and outputting the correct files (chapter.mds, exercises, solutions, and multiple choice questions).